Rats. A pest in both urban and rural life, one of the most adaptable creatures on the planet and virtually impossible to get rid of.

 Denmark has seen an increase in reports on rats the past decade, and the City of Copenhagen receives more than 8,000 reports on rat sightings a year.

-At the end of June, the philanthropic association Realdania had invited a wide range of stakeholders to BLOXHUB to clarify the scale of the problem in Denmark and evaluate the possibilities of implementing an effort to combat the rats.
+Recently, the philanthropic association Realdania had invited a wide range of stakeholders to BLOXHUB to clarify the scale of the problem in Denmark and evaluate the possibilities of implementing an effort to combat the rats.